rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 During the printing process, resin components form covalent bonds, but layer to layer, the part remains in a semi-reacted or semi-cured state.
 While in this semi-reacted state, the resin retains polymerizable groups that can still form bonds across layers.
 Polymerization only stops when the resin is fully cured via post-processing in a UV station or sunlight.

 Simply put, during printing, the layers of the model facing the FEP film are always sharply defined as the layer is exposed perfectly against it.
-Whereas the layers facing the build plate, previously exposed, still receive UV light from diffusion/diffraction/scattering from the current exposed layer and thus will still cure slightly.
+Whereas the layers facing the build-plate, previously exposed, still receive UV light from diffusion/diffraction/scattering from the current exposed layer and thus will still cure slightly.
 This is akin to overexposure and thus details will be lost.
-Coupled with this, some resin always remains around the bottom parts (facing the build plate) and will also bond and cure to the details.
+Coupled with this, some resin always remains around the bottom parts (facing the build-plate) and will also bond and cure to the details.

 This is a limitation of the technology but can be largely mitigated and overcome by the following: